The Wicklow Postman

 B.H.
 Janssen, that was popular in the 1890s.
-It was a vehicle for O'Rourke, an Irish comedian, who played the title role.
+Set in Wicklow, Ireland, the work was a starring vehicle for the Irish comedian Eugene O'Rourke (1863–1912) who played the title role.

 Productions

 A production opened in Boston, Massachusetts, in September 1892.
 The New York production, produced by Lee Harrison, was playing (at least) in the week of April 30, 1893, at H. R. Jacobs' Third Avenue Theatre.

 The show opened in Chicago on August 19, 1895, with O'Rourke and Bettina Girard in the female supporting role.
+In December 1895 the champion boxers John L. Sullivan and Paddy Ryan joined the touring company and presented boxing exhibitions in conjunction with performances of the musical under a single ticket.
 In 1896, O'Rourke was still touring in the show, appearing in London, Ontario, Canada.

 Songs

 Based on published sheet music, the songs included were: